-- 2.1 Actuarial Present Value An actuarial present value is the value as of a specified date of an amount or series of amounts due thereafter, where each amount is: - a. adjusted for the probable financial effect of certain intervening events (such as changes in compensation levels, Social Security, marital status, etc.), - b. multiplied by the probability of the occurrence of an event (such as survival, death, disability, termination of employment, etc.) on which the payment is conditioned, and - c. discounted according to an assumed rate (or rates) of return to reflect the time value of money. - 2.2 Ongoing Actuarial Calculations Calculations may be performed for purposes of determining actuarial cost and benefit recommendations, and related information.
-Examples are calculations related to: - a. recommendations as to the funding or allocation of cost to time periods for defined benefit plans - b. recommendations as to the type and levels of benefits for specified contribution levels - c. contributions required under minimum funding standards imposed by statute or regulations - d. maximum contributions deductible for tax purposes - e. information required for the plan's or plan sponsor's financial statements - f. information required with respect to plan design - g. determination of progress towards a defined financial goal, such as funding of vested or accrued benefits. - 2.3 Evaluations of Current Funding Status Calculations may be performed for purposes of comparing available assets to the actuarial present value of benefits specified by the plan.
-Examples are calculations related to: - a. actuarial present value of accrued benefits - b. actuarial present value of vested benefits
+- 4.1 Cost and Benefit Recommendations-Calculations may be performed for purposes of determining actuarial cost and benefit recommendations, and related information.
+Examples are calculations related to: - a. recommendations as to the funding or allocation of cost to time periods for defined benefit plans - b. recommendations as to the type and levels of benefits for specified contribution levels - c. contributions required under minimum funding standards imposed by statute or regulations - d. maximum contributions deductible for tax purposes - e. information required for the plan's or plan sponsor's financial statements - f. information required with respect to plan design

-- c. actuarial experience gains or losses - d. actuarial present value of benefits payable in the event of plan termination - e. information required with respect to plan mergers, acquisitions, spin-offs, and business discontinuances - f. expected future benefits or dividend return from insurance or annuity contracts. - 2.4 Comparison of Actuarial Present Values Calculations may be performed to compare the actuarial present values of different pension obligations, such as optional benefit forms or commencement dates.
+- g. determination of progress towards a defined financial goal, such as funding of vested or accrued benefits. - 4.2 Evaluations of Current Funding Status-Calculations may be performed for purposes of comparing available assets to the actuarial present value of benefits specified by the plan.
+Examples are calculations related to: - a. actuarial present value of accrued benefits - b. actuarial present value of vested benefits - c. actuarial experience gains or losses - d. actuarial present value of benefits payable in the event of plan termination - e. information required with respect to plan mergers, acquisitions, spinoffs, and business discontinuances - f. expected future benefits or dividend return from insurance or annuity contracts. - 4.3 Comparison of Actuarial Present Values-Calculations may be performed to compare the actuarial present values of different pension obligations, such as optional benefit forms or commencement dates.

-SECTION 3.
-PROCEDURES TO MEASURE PENSION OBLIGATIONS

-In order to prepare pension actuarial calculations, the following procedures must be performed:

-- a.
+STANDARD OF PRACTICE

+Section 5.
+Analysis of Issues and Recommended Practices

+- 5.1 General-Measuring pension obligations is a process in which the actuary may be required to make judgments on the choice of actuarial assumptions, actuarial funding methods, and asset valuation methods.
+This standard analyzes and sets forth general recommendations for this process.
+The standard does not discuss or analyze in detail the actual selection of assumptions, funding methods, or asset valuation methods.
+These issues will be covered by separate standards.
+When these separate standards have been issued, some material in them may differ from that in ASOP No. 4.
+In that case, the newer material will supersede that in ASOP No. 4.
+After all the new standards have been issued, ASOP No. 4 will be completely revised to become a master document. - 5.2 Procedures to Be Followed-In order to prepare pension actuarial calculations, the following procedures should be performed: - a.
 Select a calculation date; - b.
 Determine plan provisions applicable to the calculation; - c.
-Gather data necessary for the calculation including participant information and asset information: - d.
+Gather data necessary for the calculation including participant information and asset information; - d.
 Select actuarial assumptions pertinent to the determination of the actuarial present value of benefits applicable to the calculation; and - e.
 Select a procedure to allocate costs to past and future periods.
-This procedure may include: - i. an actuarial cost method - ii. an actuarial asset valuation method - iii. an amortization period

-SECTION 4.
-CALCULATION DATE

-- 4.1 Calculation Date Cost calculations should be made as of a specific date, with an adjustment for interest if contributions or cost accruals are to be made at a different date. - 4.2 Information as of a Different Date Asset and participant information at the calculation date may be estimated on the basis of information furnished as of another date.
+This procedure may include: - 1. an actuarial cost method - 2. an actuarial asset valuation method - 3. an amortization period - 5.2.1 Calculation Date-Cost calculations should be made as of a specific date, with an adjustment for interest if contributions or cost accruals are to be made at a different date. - a.
+Information as of a Different Date-Asset and participant information at the calculation date may be estimated on the basis of information furnished as of another date.